Accident

 Conséquences: Written off (damaged beyond repair)

-Lieu de l'accident:Mount Fuji (Japon) show on map
+Lieu de l'accident:Mount Fuji ( Japon)

 Phase de vol: En vol (ENR)